 USEC adopted the provisions of FIN 48 effective January 1, 2007.
 As a result of implementing FIN 48, USEC recognized a \$31.1 million increase in the liability for unrecognized tax benefits.
 This increase resulted in a \$7.5 million decrease in the January 1, 2007 retained earnings balance and a \$23.6 million increase in the deferred tax assets.
-Implementation of FIN 48 also resulted in an additional \$11.4 million decrease in the January 1, 2007 retained earnings balance for accrued interest and penalties.
-The liability for unrecognized tax benefits was \$38.5 million at January 1, 2007, of which \$19.5 million would impact the effective tax rate, if recognized.
+Implementation of FIN 48 also resulted in an additional \$11.4 million decrease in the January 1, 2007, of which \$19.5 million would impact the effective tax rate, if recognized.
 The liability for unrecognized tax benefits decreased \$27.7 million and the tax provision decreased \$12.6 million in 2007.
 These decreases were primarily a result of the expiration of the federal statute of limitations for all tax years through 2003, the resolution of an issue with the Internal Revenue Service ("IRS") and the completion of the IRS examination.
 The \$12.6 million tax provision decrease reduced the 2007 effective tax rate by 9% as shown in the rate reconciliation above.
-At December 31, 2007, the liability for unrecognized tax benefits, included in other long-term liabilities, was \$10.8 million.
-Included in the liability balance at December 31, 2007, are \$3.4 million of tax positions for which the ultimate deductibility is highly certain but for which there is uncertainty about the timing of such deductibility and \$7.4 million of tax positions that would impact the effective tax rate, if recognized.
+At December 31, 2007, are \$3.4 million of tax positions for which the ultimate deductibility is highly certain but for which there is uncertainty about the timing of such deductibility and \$7.4 million of tax positions that would impact the effective tax rate, is reasonably possible that the liability for unrecognized tax benefits and penalties.
+The success that it is reasonably possible that the liability for unrecognized tax benefits and the tax provision decrease with the ultimate deductibility is not the timing of such deductibility for unrecognized tax benefits, included in other long-term liability for unrecognized.
 USEC believes that it is reasonably possible that the liability for unrecognized tax benefits could decrease by up to \$1.3 million in the next 12 months due to the expiration of the statute of limitations.